 I love writing about food, sustainability, and urban agriculture.

-When I started out writing this article I had yet to achieve the title's challenge.
-In fact, it's likely I had never even made an omelet.
+When I started writing this article, I had yet to achieve the title’s challenge.
+In fact, it’s likely I had never even made an omelet.
 Ever.
 Why?
 I eat eggs probably three times a week, and every time I set out with the intention of making an omelet.
 But every time, the omelet somehow devolves into scrambled eggs.
-Scrambled eggs are also quite delectable but they don’t hold fillings like cheese and broccoli the same way, and they are not as visually appealing—making it harder to impress your friends with scrambled eggs for dinner.
+Scrambled eggs are also quite delectable, but they don’t hold fillings like cheese and broccoli the same way, and they are not as visually appealing—making it harder to impress your friends with scrambled eggs for dinner.

 What is the number one problem for omelet makers?
 The bottom burns to the pan, turning brown and dehydrated, while the top remains runny.
-My reaction is to panic and attack the golden orb in my pan with a fork, scraping up the bottoms and turning it over.
+My reaction is to panic and attack the golden orb in my pan with a fork, scraping up the bottoms and turning them over.
 Scrambled eggs again.

 So I interviewed my friends, consulted famous chefs (via their internet presence), and discovered a few key techniques that led me to make my first successful omelet ever!

 Omelets are certainly not just for breakfast!
 In France, they are a solid lunch or dinner dish, often accompanied by les pomme frites (french fries) or la salade (salad).

 Rule 1.
 Use Cat Iron or Nonstick Pans for Cooking Omelets (They're the Best)

 Well-seasoned cast iron pans are beloved amongst chefs.
 Oils are absorbed into their pores, creating a layer that keeps the food from sticking.
 There are many other benefits to using cast iron pans—such as increasing the iron content of your food—but this nonstick feature is the one we care about most for not burning omelets!

 Unfortunately, I had neither a nonstick nor cast iron pan available to me.
 Thus I had to go to plan B: oil.